Brant Pitre: Reception

 Brant Pitre's work has been praised by various scholars, including Dale Allison, Chris Tilling, Tucker Ferda, and Christine Jacobi.
 Matthew Levering described Pitre as "the preeminent Catholic historical-Jesus scholar alive today—and indeed as one of the most important Christian thinkers of the twenty-first century."

+K. J. Drake describes Jesus and Divine Christology as a ‘lucid, well-researched, and tightly argued monograph’ that effectively demonstrates clear evidence of the authenticity of Jesus’s self-perception as divine.
+Drake writes that the rejection or neglect of Jesus’s claims to divinity in historical Jesus studies stands increasingly incongruously with the growing consensus that the earliest Christology portrayed Jesus as a divine being.
+Duke’s Jimmy Myers finds Pitre’s case for Jesus’s self-presentation as a divine messiah to be compelling and Pitre’s knowledge of Second Temple Judaism obvious, despite some difficult interpretations.

+Kristin Cox wrote about the same book "Pitre offers a convincing counterpoint to the prevailing opinions in contemporary scholarship."
+Heejun Yang notes that Pitre's book is acting against the prevailing consensus.
+Kamy Hanna expressed the same idea.
+Crisis Magazine wrote "While most contemporary scholars believe Jesus did not claim divinity, most scholars do agree there was a High Christology in the early Church."

 The Imaginative Conservative says that Pitre's book The Case for Jesus is a work of apologetics.
+Trent Horn agrees that Pitre is an apologist.

 Personal life

-Pitre is a Catholic and currently lives in Louisiana with his wife Elizabeth and their five children.
+Pitre is a Catholic and lives in Louisiana with his wife, Elizabeth, and their five children.